Seminole Wars: Second Seminole War

-On November 21, 1836, at the Battle of Wahoo Swamp, the Seminole fought against American allied forces numbering 2500, successfully driving them back.; among the American dead was Major David Moniac, the first Native American graduate of West Point.
+On 21 November 1836, at the Battle of Wahoo Swamp, the Seminole fought against American allied forces numbering 2500, successfully driving them back.; among the American dead was Major David Moniac, the first Native American graduate of West Point.
 The skirmish restored Seminole confidence, showing their ability to hold their ground against their old enemies the Creek and white settlers.

 Late in 1836, Major General Thomas Jesup, US Quartermaster, was placed in command of the war.
 Jesup brought a new approach to the war.
 He concentrated on wearing the Seminoles down rather than sending out large groups who were more easily ambushed.
 He needed a large military presence in the state to control it, and he eventually brought a force of more than 9,000 men into the state under his command.
 "Letters went off to the governors of the adjacent states calling for regiments of twelve-months volunteers.
+Jesup also feared that the presence of black Seminoles in the conflict would encourage slave uprisings in the south stating that if the war was “not speedily put down, the south will feel the effects of it on their slave population before the end of the next season.”
 In stressing his great need, Jesup did not hesitate to mention a fact harrowing to his correspondents.
 "This is a negro not an Indian war."
 Resulting in about half of the force volunteering as volunteers and militia.
 It also included a brigade of Marines, and Navy and Revenue-Marine personnel patrolling the coast and inland rivers and streams.

+Black Seminoles, descendants of self-emancipated African Americans and freedmen played a vital role during the Second Seminole War by acting as scouts, translators, and combatants.
+Their knowledge of Florida’s terrain and their close cultural ties to the Seminole Nation allowed them to guide military movements and influence negotiations.
+Some Black Seminoles rose to leadership positions, and their participation reflected a dual resistance to both colonial invasion and the re-enslavement efforts of the U.S. government.